 The Ready Schools Specialist will work with targeted elementary schools to help them develop SCTs build Ready Schools work plans using the Ready School Pathways and Read to Rise Community Solutions Action Plan as a guide for best practice, and monitor implementation of the work plan.

 With funding from another source, the Ready Schools Specialist coordinates/facilitates early learning initiatives, including Active Reading, DPIL and ROR programs.
 ROR supplies books to seven medical providers in Edgecombe and Nash counties.
-These books are to be used with families during well-child visits to promote early literacy and school readiness for children, ages 6 months-5 years old.
+These books are to be used with families during well-child visits to promote early literacy and school readiness for children, up to 5 years old.

 Ready Communities